-There are two most popular and prominent methods to develop your sofware – Agile and non-Agile (Waterfall).
+There are two most popular and prominent methods to develop your software – Agile and non-Agile (Waterfall).
 Which method will ensure the success of your project development process?
 Well, we can give you some tips based on our long-term experience in this field.
-There’s a number of articles in our blog, describing both Agile and non-Agile software development methodologies, and how we applied them for our clients and internal projects.
+There are several articles in our blog, describing both Agile and non-Agile software development methodologies, and how we applied them for our clients and internal projects.
 These 5 articles are written to help you in your web application development effort.
 And we do believe they help.

 1. Non-Agile (Waterfall) Methodology

-The waterfall model represents a sequencial model of design process, which means that every stage is developed step by step, and once one step has been competed, the developer moves on to the next step and can’t move back.
+The waterfall model represents a sequential model of the design process, which means that every stage is developed step by step, and once a step been completed, the developer moves on to the next one and can’t move back.

-This article covers the essential steps of software development life cycle (sdlc) by the example of Waterfall model.
-It describes the five main stages of software developement: requirements analysis, design, development, testing and maintenance, and give the examples of projects you should consider this methodology for.
+This article covers the essential steps of the software development life cycle (SDLC) by the example of the Waterfall model.
+It describes the five main stages of software development: requirements analysis, design, development, testing, and maintenance, and give the examples of projects you should consider this methodology for.
 Bonus: useful tips on mockups creation, a free SRS template to download.

 2. Agile Software Development Methodologies